-Cash provided by operating activities was \$8.4 million in fiscal 2012 primarily due to our net loss, adjusted for non-cash items, and a decrease in receivables of \$38.4 million, partially offset by a year-to-date decrease in accounts payable and accrued expenses of \$24.5 million and an increase in inventory of \$7.6 million.
-Our accounts receivable decreased significantly during fiscal 2012 primarily due to strong cash collections from customers during the period.
-The decrease in accounts payable was primarily due to timing of payments to our contract manufacturers and suppliers.
-We also paid \$5.1 million in cash during fiscal 2012 for restructuring liabilities.
-The increase in our inventory was due to an increase in finished goods to meet customer demands for shipments in the first quarter of fiscal 2013.
-During fiscal year 2013, we expect to spend approximately \$10.0 million for capital expenditures.
-We currently believe that our existing cash and cash equivalents, the available line of credit under the SVB facility and future cash collections from customers will be sufficient to provide for our anticipated requirements for working capital and capital expenditures for the next 12 months and the foreseeable future.
+We believe that our existing cash and cash equivalents, the available line of credit under our credit facility and future cash collections from customers will be sufficient to provide for our anticipated requirements for working capital and capital expenditures for the next 12 months and the foreseeable future.
 There can be no assurance, however, that our business will generate cash flow, or that anticipated operational improvements will be achieved.
-If we are unable to maintain cash balances or generate sufficient cash flow from operations to service our obligations, we may be required to sell assets, reduce capital expenditures, or obtain financing.
+If we are unable to maintain cash balances or generate sufficient cash flow from operations to service our obligations or liability for uncertain tax positions that may arise in the future, we may be required to sell assets, reduce capital expenditures, or obtain financing.
 If we need to obtain additional financing, we cannot be assured that it will be available on favorable terms, or at all.
 Our ability to make scheduled principal payments or pay interest on or refinance any future indebtedness depends on our future performance and financial results, which, to a certain extent, are subject to general conditions in or affecting the microwave communications market and to general economic, political, financial, competitive, legislative and regulatory factors beyond our control.